merthidayetoglu/CommBench/test_coll/README.md

 ### Standard Collective Tests

-We made benchmarking *standard* collective communication functions easy with **an extension to CommBench for standard collectives**.
+We made benchmarking *standard* collective communication functions easy with an extension to CommBench for **standard collectives of MPI and NCCL**.
 The main purpose of this test is providing a baseline for *nonstandard* collectives, such as those provided by CommBench.

 The collective tests is designed so that one can use the ```main.cpp``` herein with minimal changes to the CommBench's Make files and run scripts in the ```CommBench/scripts``` folder.
 This test requires a total of five command line parameters as
 ```cpp